 Can someone have proxy access to multiple patients?

 Yes, a person can act as a proxy for more than one patient.
 Separate access requests must be submitted for each patient.

 For things like appointment reminders and alerts, will proxies get the same notifications patients do?

 Not exactly.
-For patients 12 and under, proxies will get appointment reminders and alerts, not the patient.
-For patients 13 through 17 years old, we don’t currently send appointment reminders.
+For patients 12 and under, proxies, not the patient, will get appointment reminders and alerts.
+For patients 13 through 17 years old, well-child and dental appointment reminders will be sent to proxies.
 Proxies of patients 18 and older will get the same reminders and alerts the patient does.

 Can proxies see health insurance information?